-Superimposed upon the 132 and 66 kV network will be a powerful 330 kV trunk system extending from the Snowy Mountains Hydro-electric Scheme in the South through Wollongong, Sydney and Newcastle to Armidale in the North.
-At 30th June, 1960, the section, 85 miles long, between the Snowy Mountains Upper Tumut Switching Station and the Commission's Yass 330/132 kV Sub-station had completed its first year of operation, conveying power from the Snowy Mountains Scheme to the Commission's inter-connected systems of the Electricity Commission of New South Wales and the State Electricity Commission of Victoria at the Upper Tumut Switching Station.
-A further 252 miles of this 330 kV transmission network has been built, but these sections are operating at lower voltages for the time being.
+Superimposed upon the 132 and 66 kV network will be a powerful 330 kV trunk system extending from the Snowy Mountains Hydro-electric Scheme in the south through Wollongong, Sydney and Newcastle to Armidale in the north.
+At 30th June, 1961, the section, 85 miles long, between the Snowy Mountains Upper Tumut Switching Station and the Commission's Yass 330/132 kV Sub-station had completed its second year of operation, conveying power from the Snowy Mountains Scheme to the Commission's State network and interconnecting the systems of the Electricity Commission of New South Wales and the State Electricity Commission of Victoria at the Upper Tumut Switching Station.
+A further 291 miles of this 330 kV transmission network has been built, but these sections are operating at lower voltages for the time being.

-The installed transformer capacity at the Commission's 108 bulk supply sub-stations is 3,697,500 kVA.
+The installed transformer capacity at the Commission's 99 sub-stations is 3,992,500 kVA.